-The first program in this series is Upskilling for Equitable Health Impacts: Diversity, Equity, and Inclusion.
-This competency-based noncredit program is designed to give students the knowledge, skills, abilities, and behaviors needed to promote inclusive and equitable working environments where individual and group differences are welcomed and valued.
+This skills-based, noncredit, program prepares healthcare workers to respond to the inequities in healthcare for both patients and workers.
+The program will empower incumbent workers, (especially Certified Nursing Assistants, Licensed Vocational Nurses and Medical Assistants), to develop new skills, abilities, and behaviors needed to promote inclusive and equitable working environments where individual and group differences are welcomed and valued.
 Students will learn to embrace diverse perspectives and communities by intentionally practicing personal reflection and the acceptance and respect of others.
 Students will apply their understanding of diversity, equity and inclusion in real world experiences to facilitate and advocate for community health equity and justice.
-After completing the Upskilling for Equitable Health Impacts: Diversity, Equity, and Inclusion program you will receive a Calbright College Certificate of Competency.
+After completing the Upskilling for Equitable Health Impacts: Diversity, Equity, and Inclusion program you will receive a Calbright College Certificate of Completion.
 You may also inquire with your professional associations to receive credit for Continuing Education Units.